Ft. Detrick Ghosts

-Now that they’re dead, why should they miss out on Halloween?
-It’s time to let people know who and what killed them—and to prevent others from dying too.
+Now that they're dead, why should they miss out on Halloween?
+It's their day, after all!
+And if there's one thing on their minds, it's to let people know who and what killed them—and to prevent others from dying too.

 On Friday, Oct.
-30th, concerned citizens of Western Maryland and the D.C. area, members of the Yes Lab, and the Kristen Renee Foundation created a light-hearted yet intensely spooky “ghost march” of the departed victims of the Ft.
+30th, concered citizens of Western Maryland and the D.C. area, members of the Yes Lab, and the Kristen Renee Foundation created a light-hearted—yet intensely spooky—"ghost march" of the departed victims of the Ft.
 Detrick cancer cluster.
-Dressed in their finest white, the group invaded the military base, crashed a historical ghost tour, and haunted downtown Frederick.
+Dressed in their finest white, the group invaded the military base, crashed a Halloween themed historical tour, and haunted downtown Frederick for an hour or two.
+It was the first of many annual events to come, until there's justice.
 Check out this action as featured in an episode of ASPIREist.